buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 2007|the iPhone is released
-2008|Lehman Brothers declares bankruptcy, triggering the 2008 recession 2008|the first Android phone (the HTC Dream) is released 2015|setting of Back to the Future II
+2008|Lehman Brothers declares bankruptcy, triggering the 2008 recession 2008|the first Android phone (the HTC Dream) is released 2014|Michael Brown is shot by police in Ferguson, MO 2015|setting of Back to the Future II
 2020|COVID-19 pandemic, est 18M deaths in 4.5 years
-2024|1st commercial moon landing
+2020|George Floyd is murdered by police in Minneapolis, MN 2024|1st commercial moon landing
 2024|Star Trek: Irish reunification